 How do I make a complaint?

 Complaints that are raised anonymously will only be considered at the discretion of the Chief Executive Officer who will take into account the seriousness of the complaint, the credibility of the complainant and the likelihood of confirming the complaint from sources that can be verified.
-For the purposes of this procedure, a complaint will be handled as if it is an anonymous complaint if the complainant does not provide any contact details.
+For the purposes of this procedure, a complaint will be handled as an anonymous complaint if the complainant does not provide any contact details.

 Is there a time limit for making a complaint?

 Complaints will normally only be dealt with if they are lodged within a year of the date on which you become aware of the circumstances of the complaint.
 Complaints made more than a year later will only be investigated if you can show a reasonable ground for the delay.